 Skip the packaged cookies because grain free, naturally sweetened and paleo fig newtons are so easy to make at home!

-I made the mistake of opening my pantry last weekend, from where the leftover figs languishing there from this recipe began screaming at me to put them out of their misery and do something with them already, and wouldn’t stop screaming until I complied.
+I made the mistake of opening my pantry last weekend, from where the leftover figs languishing there from this recipe began screaming at me to put them out of their misery.
+They asked me not once, not twice, but three times to do something with them already, and wouldn’t stop screaming until I complied.
 For some people, the voices in their head are multiple personalities.
 For me, they’re leftover figs.

 There are some recipes that are painstakingly planned and then there are others that jump out of the woodwork, burrow into your brain, and won’t let you think about anything else (least of all the recipe you’d actually planned to make) until you’ve successfully conquered it.